 Why I love my job:

 I have the ability to work with Delawareans and community leaders from across the state to effect change in education.
-It is not often a person is able to do meaningful work and have a full-time job, but I am lucky enough to be able to do both at the same time.

 My connection to public schools:

 I was educated in the Delaware public school system and attended three different high schools.
 That experience showed me the lack of consistency in public education in my state.
 I was able to see firsthand what worked and what didn’t for students from diverse backgrounds and geographic locations.

 What I’m bad at:

 Sports.
 During high school I played football, but it became clear I did not have the genes my siblings had.
 I eventually joined the chess club, school newspaper and yearbook committee.